eribeiro7/eribeiro7/README.md

 ### Hi there 👋
-### I'm Evandro Ribeiro, I'm a Technology profissional and student with experience in developing web applications with technology such as html, css, javascript, java, Php Laravel, Node JS, IBM BPM, FILENET
+### I'm Evandro Ribeiro, I'm a Technology profissional and student with experience in developing web applications with technology such as html, css, javascript, Php Laravel, Node JS, IBM BPM, FILENET

 <!--<div>
         <a href="https://github.com/eribeiro7"></a>